-Assistant Professor of Biological Sciences & Biotechnology
+Assistant Professor of Biology and Biotechnology

 Dr. Patricia A. Halpin is a popular and respected teacher with both science and non-science majors.
 “Dr. Halpin is a phenomenal professor who is enthusiastic about the subject matter,” commented one student.
 “Best class and teacher I have ever had & I'm not exaggerating!” wrote another.

 After receiving her BS in Biology from Old Dominion University she worked as a research technician at Harvard Medical School and then at Massachusetts Institute of Technology (MIT) before pursuing her graduate degree.
 Dr. Halpin began teaching at UNH Manchester as an adjunct in 1999 and is now an Assistant Professor.
 She teaches seven different classes: Cell Biology, Animal Physiology, Diseases of the 21st Century, Biotechnology & Society, Endocrinology and Principles of Biology I, II.
 Dr. Halpin is a valued colleague and “ has been an important part of the Biology Program since she arrived,” noted Stephen Pugh, Program Director.

 Dr. Halpin's teaching style and use of technology in the classroom have enhanced the delivery of the college's science curriculum.
 She developed blended and online courses, the first courses of this type offered by the college, and currently uses Twitter in two of her courses.
 She supported the department's successful application for a grant to purchase software licenses to develop simulation exercises for several courses' laboratories.